sbragagnolo/bc-tutorial-2018/README.md

 ### About me.

 I am Henrique Rocha, a Post-Doctoral researcher in Inria Lille (2017-2019).
 My current research is devoted to blockchain-oriented software engineering.
 I contributed to many open source blockchain tools from my blockchain research group at Inria (https://github.com/RMODINRIA-Blockchain).
 I did my Ph.D. at UFMG in the ASERG group.
-I also has experience as a college lecturer in private Brazilian institutions.
+I also have experience as a college lecturer in private Brazilian institutions.
 * [LinkedIn](https://www.linkedin.com/in/hscrocha/)
 * [Lattes Curriculum](http://lattes.cnpq.br/5387568496741674)